mennetorelli/Plumberz/README.md

   Notice how this matches the input of both `mapC`s, which is what lets us combine these two.
   The output of the second `mapC` is `String`.
 * The third indicates the base monad, which tells us what kinds of effects we can perform.
+  In our example we are using `IO` as base monad, because we used `print` in the most downstream component.
   A `ConduitT` is a **monad transformer**, so it's possible to use `lift` to perform effects.
-  In our example we are using `IO` as base monad, because we used `print` in the last component.
 * The final indicates the result type of the component.
   This is typically only used for the most downstream component in a pipeline.
   In our example we have `()`, since `mapM_C print` doesn't have a result value,